JDMullally/FishGame/Fish/README.md

 $  ./xboard
 ```

-To run unit tests, go to the `Fish` directory (this directory) and run:
+To run unit tests, go to the `Fish` directory (this directory) and run

 ```
 $  ./xtest